 Although we’re seeing a slow creep back to these damaging norms (thanks to Ozempic and chronic online addiction), there’s at least space now to identify exclusion and problematic beauty standards both inside and outside the fashion world.
 While the recent Victoria’s Secret fashion show was labeled a failure on many fronts, I personally think one small positive signal was the body diversity on display.
 I grew up in the pink era, and seeing a real-sized woman in lingerie was unheard of.
 That’s progress, even if the wings this year looked like the winners from an 8th-grade art project.

 It’s important to surface this issue because I (maybe naively) believe that Substack is actually a different kind of social platform—one that is listening to its users, or at least trying to, at this stage of its growth.
-When I worked at a fancy, rapidly-scaling growth-stage company a few years ago in product marketing, my favorite part of the job was talking to users.
+When I worked at a fancy, rapidly-scaling growth-stage tech company a few years ago in product marketing, my favorite part of the job was talking to users.

 Every good product person knows that users, not executives or board members, are the heroes of your product story.
 Users will lead you to product-market fit (and lots of revenue) if you seriously invest in understanding their needs and desires.
 The users of my little corner of Substack so far seem far more intelligent, gracious, thoughtful, and friendly than I could have ever imagined.
 I’m inspired daily by the interactions I have here, and the biggest win is that I am encouraged and rewarded for writing.